matm/jQuery-File-Upload-Wiki/Plugin-extensions.md

 The recommended way to extend the jQuery File Upload plugin is by using the extension mechanism of the [jQuery UI Widget Factory](http://docs.jquery.com/UI_Developer_Guide#The_widget_factory).
+This allows to override default [[Options]] (including callback methods) as well as methods of the File Upload widget class.

 ## Example on how to override callbacks and add additional options
 The following is an example on how to create a custom File Upload widget that adjusts the deletion URL to include a request authenticity token to protect against [CSRF](http://en.wikipedia.org/wiki/Cross-site_request_forgery) attacks by overriding the *destroy* callback.